Ultimate Guide To The Best Christmas Markets In Düsseldorf

-One highlight of this Christmas Market is the historic bandstand, where you can find a bar inside of it.
+One highlight of this Christmas Market is in the historic bandstand, where you can find a bar inside it.
 The “Grillstübchen” you can see here offers the best German sausages called “Bratwurst” or “Krakauer.”
 Try it, and you will love it.
 Some vegetarian options are available at the stalls of the “Peru-Kartoffel” or the “Flammkuchen.”
-Or if you look for some typical German sweets, find the stall with the “Aachener Printen,” a specialty from Aachen.
+Or, if you look for some typical German sweets, find the booth with the “Aachener Printen,” a specialty from Aachen.

-At “Stadtbrückchen,” is a bit hidden in the inner courtyard of Wilhelm-Marx-Haus, just across the street from the Engelchenmarkt, you´ll find the Sternchenmarkt.
+At “Stadtbrückchen,” is a bit hidden in the inner courtyard of Wilhelm-Marx-Haus, just across the street from the Engelchenmarkt, you’ll find the Sternchenmarkt.
 The best time to visit the Sternchenmarkt is when it gets dark.
-Then you can see why it´s called “Little Star Market.”
-It looks like millions of little and glittering stars, crystals, and snow-covered huts.
+Then you can see why it’s called “Little Star Market.”
+It looks like millions of tiny and glittering stars, crystals, and snow-covered huts.